-When we embark to envision emancipatory IA platforms, we must vigorously reject the notion that it is the burden of a few individuals or institutions to determine the design that makes platforms emancipatory.
-Fundamentally, we must reject \emph{technosolutionism} and the idea that there are some key elusive design tricks and system features that are waiting to be discovered that once incorporated renders IA platforms universally emancipatory and safe from capture in all diverse cultural and sociopolitical context.
-Rather the basis of emancipatory IA lies in holding space for reflective participation of community members in the process of envisioning, design, implementation, maintenance, and governance of platforms.
-This concept is central to the framework we propose in this work.
-The framework adopts Freire's problem-posing approach by trying to articulate fundamental questions that emancipatory IA platforms must address.
-The framework intentionally stops there to make space for diverse reflection, dialogue, participation, collaboration, and negotiation by community members in the rest of the envisioning and actualization of emancipatory IA that we hope will follow our current work.
-Envisioned IA platforms must further create new opportunities for ongoing community participation in extending, maintaining, and governing platforms.
-Community participation is also necessary to critique and revise the problems posed by our framework.
-By foregrounding community participation this way, we want to move away from framings of IA where people relate to platforms as either technologists (\emph{those who envision, build, and maintain platforms}) or users (\emph{those who use platforms}); in favor of framings where we all see ourselves engaged in epistemic activities of knowledge production and consensus building through the making and unmaking of IA technologies.
+When we embark to envision emancipatory IA platforms, we should vigorously reject the notion that it is the burden of select individuals or institutions to determine the design that makes platforms emancipatory.
+We should also reject \emph{technosolutionism} and notions that there exists key elusive design tricks waiting to be discovered that once incorporated render IA platforms universally emancipatory and safe from capture in all diverse cultural and sociopolitical contexts.
+Rather, the key to emancipatory IA lies in holding space for reflective participation of community members in the process of envisioning, design, implementation, maintenance, and governance of platforms.
+We operationalize this insight by conceptualizing \textit{Freirean design} that commits to engage historically marginalized communities in the active co-option and co-construction of technology.
+In Freirean design, the platform is intentionally underdesigned to make room for diverse reflection, dialogue, participation, collaboration, and negotiation by community members in the envisioning and actualization of emancipatory IA.
+We foreground community participation to forgo the modes of technology production where people relate to technology either as technologists (\emph{who envision, build, and maintain the platform}) or users (\emph{who use but cannot change the platform}); in favor of futures where we are all engaged in epistemic activities of knowledge production and consensus building through the making and unmaking of IA technologies.